London Conference of 1866

-The London Conference was held in London, in the United Kingdom, in 1866.
+The London Conference (French: Conférence de Londres) was held in London, in the United Kingdom, in 1866.
 It was the third and final in a series of conferences that led to Canadian Confederation in 1867.
 Sixteen delegates from the Province of Canada, Nova Scotia, and New Brunswick gathered to set out the final outline of the proposed Canadian Confederation, resulting in the British North America Act, 1867 (now the Constitution Act, 1867).

 Upon the conclusion of the discussions by the delegates, the British government directed that a bill be drafted to implement the resolutions of the Conference.
 Introduced in 1867, the British North America Act, 1867 was passed by both Houses of Parliament and then received royal assent from Queen Victoria on March 29, 1867.
 It was proclaimed in force on July 1, 1867, creating the Dominion of Canada.

 The Conference

 The London Conference began on December 4, 1866.
 It was a continuation of the Quebec Conference held in 1864, which had produced the Quebec Resolutions.
 The conference was held at the Westminster Palace Hotel, just across the street from the British Parliament buildings.
 John A. Macdonald was the chairman of the conference.